 Join the dots!

 By far the most common cause of darkening of a dog's skin is irritation and trauma from licking or scratching.
 If the blotches have appeared suddenly, it may be an allergic reaction.
 Dogs can react to plants or insect bites, which may cause multiple blotches and welts to develop on the tummy skin.
 They may then scratch at the welts, which can make their skin worse.
-You'll find that Itchin' For Relief will help stop the itch and soothe the inflammation, and help to return the skin to normal.
+You'll find that an anti itch spray will help stop the itch and soothe the inflammation, and help to return the skin to normal.

 Dogs can also develop a bacterial infection on their tummy, either with or without an allergy.
 The blotches from a bacterial infection tend to be round, and they often have a crust around the edge.
 They're very itchy, and again, the scratching may lead to dark patches on the tummy skin.
 These dogs usually need antibiotics from their vet to get the infection under control and stop the itching.

 You do need to treat inflamed skin very gently.
-Comfy Dog shampoo contains colloidal oatmeal , and herbal extracts which will relieve the itch, and make your dog more comfortable.
-After the shampoo. slather Fur Butter on his skin and coat.
-Leave it on for five minutes, then rinse thoroughly.
-This too contains colloidal oatmeal and will help heal dry and itchy skin.
+Look for a shampoo that contains colloidal oatmeal, and herbal extracts which will relieve the itch, and make your dog more comfortable.

 Some Blotches Are Slower To Show

 Older dogs with an underactive thyroid gland may develop patchy discoloration on their skin.
 They often have lower than normal energy levels, and sleep a bit more than usual.
 It's simple to diagnose this disease - your vet will take blood to check your dog's thyroid hormone levels and if they're low, he'll prescribe thyroid hormone tablets for him.Some blotches take a bit longer to develop.
 A dog's skin can freckle when it is exposed to too much sunlight.
 These blotches may be associated with sun damage, particularly if your dog is white, or has pale tummy skin.
 If you don't take steps to protect him with sunscreen, these blotches can progress to sun cancer.
 Symptoms of sun cancer in dogs can look very much like a bacterial infection - red blotchy marks on the skin, flakiness and itching.
 A biopsy will confirm that cancer is present, and your vet can surgically remove the cancerous spot.
-Good options are sunscreen, like that contained in Flea the Scene or putting a t-shirt on your dog to protect the area from further damage.
+Good options are sunscreen made specifically for dogs, or putting a t-shirt on your dog to protect the area from further damage.